Louis-Mozart/decal-embeddings/README.md

 # Embedding-in-Degenerate-Clifford-Algebras: DeCaL
-This repo shows the implementation of the DeCal variants
+This repo shows the implementation of the DeCal variants (GS, GSDC, VSP, and LES)

 ## Installation
 <details><summary> Click me! </summary>